ralfkrause/containerization/CONTRIBUTING.md

 Before merging, we'll review the pull request title and body to ensure it:

 * Clearly and concisely describes the changes.
-* Uses the imperative mood (e.g., "Add feature," "Fix bug").
+* Uses the imperative mood (for example, "Add feature," "Fix bug").
 * Provides enough context for future developers to understand the purpose of the change.

 The pull request description should be concise and accurately describe the *what* and *why* of your changes.